 May I take Communion?

-All of God’s people are welcome at the Lord’s table – it belongs to Christ, not to us.
+All of God’s people are welcome at the Lord’s table – it belongs to Jesus, not to us.
 Communion is offered at every Sunday service.
 Please don’t be concerned about whether you are standing in the right place, saying the right words, or doing the right actions.
 Come to the table and be fed.

 Are my children welcome at Communion too?